 This type of asbestos survey is used to locate and describe, as far as reasonably practicable, all ACMs in the area where the refurbishment work will take place, or in the whole building if demolition is planned.
 The level of competence and knowledge needed to conduct surveys is much greater than a management survey, and the intrusive nature of the survey presents increased health and safety risks.

 Gaining full access is intrusive and extends the management survey to include investigations into reasonably and safely accessible sealed voids and the fabric of the building.
 This will involve breaking through partition walls, ceilings etc. to confirm the presence or absence of asbestos, and significant damage to fixtures, fittings and parts of the building occurs.

 In some situations, where concrete or brickwork requires removal, advice may have to be sought from a competent person, such as a structural engineer.
 As a consequence, refurbishment and demolition surveys should only be conducted in unoccupied areas to minimise risks to the public or employees.
-Ideally, the building should not be in service and all furnishings removed.
-For minor refurbishment, this would only apply to the room involved or even part of the room where the work is small and the room large.

-Furthermore, the removal of an asbestos installation to investigate behind could become a licensable activity, and may require the assistance of a licensed removal contractor to carry out such an investigation.
+Furthermore, the removal of an asbestos installation to investigate behind could become a licensable activity and may require the assistance of a licensed removal contractor to carry out such an investigation.